PrefCLM: Enhancing Preference-based Reinforcement Learning with Crowdsourced Large Language Models: Experiments and Results

 \subsubsection{Baselines}

 We compared our method against two baselines for generating synthetic preferences in PbRL:

 \begin{itemize}[leftmargin=*] \item Scripted Teachers.
-This baseline determines preferences towards robot trajectories based on expert-tuned reward functions, representing a common practice in existing PbRL works \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,hiranaka2023primitive,metcalf2023sample,liu2022task}. \item PrefEVO.
+This baseline determines preferences towards robot trajectories based on expert-tuned reward functions, representing a common practice in existing PbRL works \cite{christiano2017deep,lee2021pebble,lee2021b,park2021surf,zhao2024prefmmt,metcalf2023sample,liu2022task}. \item PrefEVO.
 We built this baseline by adapting the Eureka framework \cite{ma2023eureka}, initially designed for reward design with an LLM agent, to PbRL scenarios.
 The framework uses evolutionary search to enhance LLM outputs by sampling and evaluating multiple reward functions, selecting the one achieving highest scores from pre-defined fitness functions as the final reward function.
 The LLM can also refine the final reward function by self-reflecting on the policy performance metrics, e.g., the success rate and its changes on manipulation tasks.

-~~~~To adapt it to PbRL settings, we replace the prompts and contextual information with those used in PrefCLM, and substitute the fitness functions with the cosine similarity scores mentioned in Section \ref{sec:function_filtering} as the search criterion, since such functions are not available in our setup.
-This represents a state-of-the-art single-LLM-based baseline. \end{itemize}
+~~To adapt it to PbRL settings, we replace the prompts and contextual information with those used in PrefCLM, and substitute the fitness functions with the cosine similarity scores mentioned in Section \ref{sec:function_filtering} as the search criterion, since such functions are not available in our setup.
+This represents a state-of-the-art single-LLM-based baseline. \end{itemize} We also tested PrefCLM and PrefEVO with the HITL module on general RL tasks.
+The results and analysis are provided in Appx. \ref{appendix:F}.